Diébédo Francis Kéré: Gando Primary School

 Kéré's primary school, the first for Gando, was completed in 2001.
-Schools in Burkina Faso are routinely built out of concrete, an expensive and energy consumptive material to produce, ill suited to the local climate, as the interior becomes intolerably hot.
+Schools in Burkina Faso are routinely built out of concrete, an expensive and energy consumptive material to produce, ill-suited to the local climate, as the interior becomes intolerably hot.
 Kéré wanted to use locally available resources and chose to build with earth in the form of mud bricks.
 Kéré's innovative design consisted of a wide, raised tin roof to protect the walls from rain, and allow air to circulate underneath for building cooling.
-The finished building was cooler and more pleasant inside than with the conventional concrete school buildings.
-Kéré's design is renowned throughout Burkina Faso.
-He won the Aga Khan Award for Architecture in 2004.
+The finished building was cooler and more pleasant inside than the conventional concrete school buildings.
+He won the Aga Khan Award for Architecture for the design in 2004.

-Kéré drew preliminary building plans in the sand to communicate with villagers, (many of whom were illiterate) and found they fully engaged with the project, with many generating their own suggestions for improvement.
-Kéré said, “Only those who are involved in the development process can appreciate the results achieved, develop them further and protect them”.
+Kéré drew preliminary building plans in the sand to communicate with villagers, many of whom were illiterate, and found they fully engaged with the project, with many generating their own suggestions for improvement.
+Kéré said, “Only those who are involved in the development process can appreciate the results achieved, develop them further, and protect them”.
 The entire population of Gando took part in the construction of the school.
 Village members received on-site training in construction techniques.
-Neighboring villages, impressed by Gando's community's organization and achievement, set out to build their own schools.
+Neighboring villages, impressed by Gando's community organization and achievement, set out to build their own schools.

+A later addition to the primary school, completed by Kéré in 2012, contains a public library.
+As in the original building, locals took part in the construction, producing dozens of bottomless clay pots which are set into the roof to allow light into the library's reading room.

 Gando Mango Tree Project

-Kéré initiated a project of planting mango trees to better meet the communities needs.
-The project aimed to address several major problems in the region including malnutrition.
-The main staple is “foufou”, or pounded and boiled millet which contains few vitamins.
-The mangoes provide vitamins and nourishment and the mango trees provide areas with shade in an environment where daytime temperatures often reach 40 °C.

-Due to population growth and depletion of trees for firewood, Burkina Faso has lost 60% of its trees in the last 15 years.
-Trees provide shade, protect the soil from erosion, stop desertification and regulate the groundwater regime.
-In addition to this, trees contribute to soil fertility, and to biodiversity in that they provide a habitat for many species.
-Many plants and saplings are unable to survive the hot and dry climate and the severe shortage of rain.
-Other are destroyed by termites.
-Pesticides and fertilizer are both prohibitively expensive and damaging to the environment.
-Kéré developed a strategy to address these shortfalls.
-Prior to planting the tree, a hole is filled with old bones and meat, and left for a few days.
+Kéré initiated a project of planting mango trees to better meet the communities' needs and address several major problems in the region including malnutrition.
+Kéré developed a strategy in which prior to planting the tree, a hole is filled with old bones and meat, and left for a few days.
 Over time, the bones and meat attract ants, which colonize the hole and eat the termites.
 This enables the trees to grow without needing any insecticide.
 For natural fertilizer, chickens are kept in the shade of the trees.

-Kéré had residents place hand-made clay pots next to the trees, with drippers targeted directly to the roots, which gave the trees a small but constant supply of water.
+Kéré then had residents place hand-made clay pots next to the trees, with drippers targeted directly to the roots, which gave the trees a small but constant supply of water.
 The clay pots prevent evaporation loss and only need to be filled once a week.